-Wednesday 22 November 2023
+Wednesday, 22 November 2023

 Linux for the Masses

-I've kept one really old machine which runs DOS and XP for re-programming ex-taxi radios for amateur use, which require very slow serial port communications.
+I've kept one really old machine which runs DOS and XP for re-programming ex-taxi radios for radio amateur use, which require very slow serial port communications.
 The rest have been upgraded to Linux, two flavours have over the years caught my eye, both of which are serviced by the Debian Linux stable .

-My daily driver is a 64bit Fujitsu Desktop with 4GB of RAM and runs Zorin Linux, I've setup the machine to look and feel like Windows 10, so as not to confuse my wife, who's knowledge of the computer doesn't run beyond using the browser and word processor.
+My daily driver is a HP 64-bit mini-desktop with 8 GB of RAM and runs Zorin Linux, I've setup the machine to look and feel like Windows 10, so as not to confuse my wife, who's knowledge of the computer doesn't run beyond using the browser and word processor.

 Desktop of Zorin Linux

-My hobby machine also runs Zorin Linux, the Lite version, now running on 64bit i5 Core Toshiba Laptop with 4GB of RAM, this has adequate grunt to handle my amateur radio software, including those written for Windows via Wine.
+My hobby amateur radio machine runs Sparky Linux, this is a 64-bit i5 Core Toshiba Laptop with 4 GB of RAM, this has adequate grunt to handle my amateur radio software, including those written for Windows via theWine software interface.

-One interesting thing to note is the support for 32bit machines is disappearing fast and in order to keep a laptop running at work for browsing outside our secure system, I've opted for Sparky Linux, which again is Debian based.
-This has a very light footprint and runs easily with 2GB of RAM.
+One interesting thing to note is the support for 32-bit machines is disappearing fast, and in order to keep a laptop running at work for browsing outside a secure system, I've opted for Sparky Linux 7 (the last gasp 32-bit code from Sparky/Debian), which has a very light footprint and runs easily on a 32-bit roadkill machine with just 2 GB of RAM

 Desktop of Sparky Linux